ZitaoTech/BB9900-USB_BLE_Keyboard/README.md

 # BB9900-USB_BLE_Keyboard
+## About this Keyboard

-An ultra portable Keyboard Mouse Combo using the original Blackberry 9900 keyboard
+This mini Keyboard uses the original Blackberry 9900 keyboard with Trackpad and powered by the NRF52840 Microcontroller and operates under modified ZMK Firmware.
+Here are some main Features:
+Processor: [NRF52840](https://www.nordicsemi.com/products/nrf52840) from Nordic Semiconductor